far1dghaderi/AboutMe/README.md

   <b>Hey Guys👋</b>
 </h1>

 Hola!
 I'm Farid Ghaderi, a backend developer who is living in Sanandaj, Iran.
-I'm trying to improve my skills in the backend right now, also I have an eye on the the frontend development to become a full-stack developer.
+I'm trying to improve my skills in the backend right now, also I have an eye on frontend development to become a full-stack developer.

 <br>